Strategic Planning through an Equity Lens

 How We Embed Racial Equity into a Strategic Plan

-How We Embed Racial Equity into a Strategic Planning Process
+How We Embed Equity into a Strategic Planning Process

 • The process used is emergent to better accommodate the needs of those participating in the creation of the strategic plan and to incorporate knowledge gained throughout the experience.

 • The entire planning process is centered in kindness and care for each other over productivity.
-Unnecessary urgency, perfectionism, binary thinking, and other fear based ways of working are explicitly pointed out to gently guide the group back to aligning with anti-racism and racial equity.
+Unnecessary urgency, perfectionism, binary thinking, and other fear based ways of working are explicitly pointed out to gently guide the group back to aligning with anti-oppression and equity.

 • The organization creates a planning team utilizing provided guidelines to ensure marginalized voices are represented to the greatest degree possible.